imagej/imagej.github.io/_pages/Elastic_Alignment_and_Montage.md

 {% capture title%}
 Example 2: Example for elastic alignment and montaging.
 7 serial TEM sections of the neuropil of a *Drosophila melanogaster* first instar larva, detail at 100% pixel resolution.
-Image courtesy of {% include person content=':Albertcardona' %}.
+Image courtesy of {% include person content='Albertcardona' %}.
 {% endcapture %}
 {% include thumbnail src='/images/pages/Aligned-series-crop-512.gif' title=title %}
 {% capture title%}
 Example 1: Example for elastic alignment and montaging.
 7 serial TEM sections of the neuropil of a *Drosophila melanogaster* first instar larva, downscaled by a factor of 12.
-Image courtesy of {% include person content=':Albertcardona' %}.
+Image courtesy of {% include person content='Albertcardona' %}.
 {% endcapture %}
 {% include thumbnail src='/images/pages/Aligned-series-512.gif' title=title %} We describe here our elastic alignment method for series or groups of overlapping 2d-images.
 The method is accessible through the plugins **Elastic Stack Alignment** and **Elastic Montage** and incorporated in the **[TrakEM2](TrakEM2 "wikilink")** software.
 Applications are: